blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

 An additional concern is that the database maintenance jobs are exceeding the current maintenance window.
 Robert Moore, Manager of Database Administration, believes this is due to the lack of an archive strategy on the current order related tables.
 Backup times have gradually increased over time to the point where they exceed the maintenance window.
 Moore's other concern is the sheer size of these databases could make initial synchronization or resynchronization of the DR site a long process that could result in the site running in an exposed state for extended periods.
 Currently, the database holds approximately 10 years worth of data.
 "Data older than one year is rarely accessed," says Moore.
 The business has resisted any data archiving because of several reports that periodically need access to the historical data.

-Finally, Fabrikam has a requirement to store the database backups offsite in an encrypted format within two hours of backup completion.
+Finally, Fabrikam has a requirement to store the database backups offsite in an encrypted format within two hours of backup completion and they need insight into when backups are not occuring across all databases in the environment, they currently rely on manual configuration of SQL Agent jobs to run backups and management is concerned that not all databases are being backed up appropriately.
 The current backup strategy consists of SQL Server backups to an on-premises file server; the backups are then copied to tape and shipped offsite.
 This process can take up to 24 hours to secure the tapes offsite.
 In addition to being slow, the tape backups are notoriously unreliable and are generally not available for ad hoc access in the case that a restore becomes necessary.
-Fabrikam would like to have these backups secured offsite within two hours of the backup completing.
+Fabrikam would like to have these backups secured offsite within two hours of the backup completing and a centralized backup management and monitoring solution.

 ![Fabrikam\'s datacenter is represented as icons that are labeled Web Farm, Application Servers, VMWare, and vCenter.
 Below that is another icon that is labeled SQL Server 2016, which is Fabrikam\'s database platform.](images/Whiteboarddesignsessiontrainerguide-SQLServerhybridcloudimages/media/image2.png "Fabrikam Publishing data center illustration")